Word from the Pastor:

 Deadline & Subscriptions

-Deadline for contributions to Windows is the Monday of the week of publication.
-To subscribe to our free e-newsletter, send your name and preferred email address to email@example.com.
+to our free e-newsletter, by sending your name and preferred email address to the editor

 701 Florida Avenue | Bristol, TN 37620 | 423-764-7176 | fpcbristol.org